 The content on The Wayfarer:Ethiopian Adoption Resource Blog is for informational purposes only.
 We are adoptive parents, but we are not professionals.
 The opinions and suggestions expressed here are not intended to replace professional evaluation or therapy, or to supersede your agency.
 We assume no responsibility in the decisions that families make for their children and families.
 There are many links on this blog.
 We believe these other sites have valuable information, but we do not necessarily share all of the opinions or positions represented by each site, nor have we fully researched every aspect of each link.
 Please keep this in mind when visiting the links from this page.
 Thank You.

 I post a lot of links.
 I do so because I feel that the particular page has good information and much to offer.
 I do not necessarily support all that each site has to say or promote.
 I trust you to sift the links for information you feel is worthwhile to you.
 Each person's story and situation are unique and different things will be useful or not useful to each one in different ways.
 Please use your own discretion when accessing links and information.

 An intentional life is one worth living, and living well.
-We strive to be intentional with our four great kids, with friends and those we live among.
+We strive to be intentional in everything we do.
 To be intentional simplifies life to what matters most.
 To each that is different.
-To us it is living in a rural area out side of the city, raising kids and chickens with space to roam and imagine; art; music; learning new and interesting things as well as honing our knowledge of the world around us; science; reading good books; Asperger's awareness; adoption advocacy; connection with others; and most primarily that connection with God that strengthens the heart to do the work we have been given here.
+To us it is living in a rural area out side of the city, raising kids with space to roam and imagine; art; music; creative projects; learning new and interesting things as well as honing our knowledge of the world around us; and that connection with God that strengthens the heart to do the work we have been given here.
 To live life to the glory of God everyday until he calls us heavenward, that is our simple intentionality.